chanced/focus-svelte/README.md

 To keep track of changes after the trap is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.

-Once all focus traps are removed, the `MutationObserver` is stopped and all DOM elements properties are reset accordingly.
+Once all focus traps are removed, the `MutationObserver` is stopped and all DOM elements properties are reset.
 If a focus trap later becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.

 ## To-do